wjdenny/wjdenny.github.io/content/A study of Pakistani university students reported a significant majority of students copying the work of other students.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/higher-education
+  - topic/teaching/higher-education
-  - dei
+  - topic/dei
-  - teaching/higher-education/academic-integrity
+  - topic/teaching/higher-education/academic-integrity
-  - teaching/tesol
+  - topic/teaching/tesol
 ---
 A study of Pakistani university students reported a significant majority of students copying the work of other students.